Dollar General (NYSE:DG) Issues FY 2022 Earnings Guidance

 Dollar General (NYSE:DG – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $11.39-$11.59 for the period, compared to the consensus EPS estimate of $11.56.
+The company provided earnings per share guidance of $11.39-$11.59 for the period, compared to the consensus earnings per share estimate of $11.56.
 The company issued revenue guidance of $37.98 billion-$37.98 billion, compared to the consensus revenue estimate of $37.69 billion.

-Dollar General (NYSE:DG – Get Rating) last released its earnings results on Thursday, August 25th.
-The company reported $2.98 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.94 by $0.04.
-The firm had revenue of $9.43 billion for the quarter, compared to analyst estimates of $9.40 billion.
+Dollar General (NYSE:DG – Get Rating) last announced its quarterly earnings data on Thursday, August 25th.
+The company reported $2.98 earnings per share for the quarter, topping the consensus estimate of $2.94 by $0.04.
+The business had revenue of $9.43 billion during the quarter, compared to the consensus estimate of $9.40 billion.
 Dollar General had a return on equity of 37.64% and a net margin of 6.55%.
-The company’s revenue was up 9.0% on a year-over-year basis.
-During the same quarter last year, the firm posted $2.69 EPS.
-Research analysts expect that Dollar General will post 11.57 earnings per share for the current year.
+Dollar General’s revenue for the quarter was up 9.0% on a year-over-year basis.
+During the same period in the prior year, the company earned $2.69 EPS.
+On average, research analysts forecast that Dollar General will post 11.57 earnings per share for the current fiscal year.

 Wall Street Analyst Weigh In

-Several analysts have recently weighed in on DG shares.
-StockNews.com raised Dollar General from a hold rating to a buy rating in a report on Friday, August 26th.
-Gordon Haskett raised Dollar General from a hold rating to a buy rating in a report on Thursday, July 14th.
-Citigroup lowered Dollar General from a buy rating to a neutral rating and set a $258.00 price objective on the stock. in a report on Thursday, July 14th.
-Deutsche Bank Aktiengesellschaft decreased their price objective on Dollar General from $266.00 to $265.00 and set a buy rating on the stock in a report on Monday, August 29th.
-Finally, Loop Capital restated a buy rating on shares of Dollar General in a research report on Friday, May 20th.
-Three analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, Dollar General presently has a consensus rating of Moderate Buy and an average target price of $267.46.
+DG has been the topic of several recent analyst reports.
+Citigroup downgraded Dollar General from a buy rating to a neutral rating and set a $258.00 price target on the stock. in a report on Thursday, July 14th.
+Telsey Advisory Group upped their price objective on shares of Dollar General from $260.00 to $280.00 and gave the stock an outperform rating in a report on Monday, August 22nd.
+Raymond James raised their price objective on shares of Dollar General from $260.00 to $285.00 and gave the company a strong-buy rating in a report on Friday, August 26th.
+Loop Capital reaffirmed a buy rating on shares of Dollar General in a report on Friday, May 20th.
+Finally, Deutsche Bank Aktiengesellschaft lowered their target price on Dollar General from $266.00 to $265.00 and set a buy rating on the stock in a report on Monday, August 29th.
+Three equities research analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat, Dollar General currently has a consensus rating of Moderate Buy and an average price target of $267.46.

-Several hedge funds and other institutional investors have recently made changes to their positions in DG.
-Charles Schwab Investment Management Inc. grew its stake in shares of Dollar General by 2.6% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,254,647 shares of the company’s stock worth $279,322,000 after purchasing an additional 32,214 shares during the period.
-The Manufacturers Life Insurance Company grew its stake in shares of Dollar General by 18.4% during the first quarter.
-The Manufacturers Life Insurance Company now owns 407,777 shares of the company’s stock worth $91,124,000 after purchasing an additional 63,325 shares during the period.
-Capital Group Private Client Services Inc. grew its stake in shares of Dollar General by 1.5% during the first quarter.
-Capital Group Private Client Services Inc. now owns 318,972 shares of the company’s stock worth $71,013,000 after purchasing an additional 4,735 shares during the period.
-1832 Asset Management L.P. grew its stake in Dollar General by 43.2% in the first quarter.
-1832 Asset Management L.P. now owns 306,822 shares of the company’s stock valued at $67,373,000 after acquiring an additional 92,492 shares during the period.
-Finally, Renaissance Group LLC grew its stake in Dollar General by 0.4% in the first quarter.
-Renaissance Group LLC now owns 134,872 shares of the company’s stock valued at $30,027,000 after acquiring an additional 585 shares during the period.
-91.61% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently made changes to their positions in the company.
+Charles Schwab Investment Management Inc. boosted its stake in Dollar General by 2.6% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 1,254,647 shares of the company’s stock worth $279,322,000 after buying an additional 32,214 shares during the period.
+The Manufacturers Life Insurance Company increased its holdings in Dollar General by 18.4% in the 1st quarter.
+The Manufacturers Life Insurance Company now owns 407,777 shares of the company’s stock valued at $91,124,000 after purchasing an additional 63,325 shares during the last quarter.
+Capital Group Private Client Services Inc. increased its holdings in Dollar General by 1.5% in the 1st quarter.
+Capital Group Private Client Services Inc. now owns 318,972 shares of the company’s stock valued at $71,013,000 after purchasing an additional 4,735 shares during the last quarter.
+1832 Asset Management L.P. boosted its position in Dollar General by 43.2% in the 1st quarter.
+1832 Asset Management L.P. now owns 306,822 shares of the company’s stock valued at $67,373,000 after buying an additional 92,492 shares during the period.
+Finally, Renaissance Group LLC boosted its position in Dollar General by 0.4% in the 1st quarter.
+Renaissance Group LLC now owns 134,872 shares of the company’s stock valued at $30,027,000 after buying an additional 585 shares during the period.
+91.61% of the stock is owned by hedge funds and other institutional investors.

 Dollar General Company Profile